muggy8/improbable/from-me-to-me/20XRTako.md

 I didn't want to move, I didn't want to get up, I didn't want to face whatever might happen today.

-I just want to lay her.
+I just want to lay here.

 I didn't have the energy, the will, or the courage to leave my bed.